The story’s far from over, but NBA Commissioner Adam Silver has worked quickly to erase Donald Sterling’s presence from the league.

 “I am honored to be asked to work with them, build on their values and accomplishments, and help them open a new, inspiring era for their team,” Parsons concluded.

 A Brooklyn native, Parsons played college basketball at the University of Hawaii.
-After school, he became a lawyer and a political aide who worked with everyone from former New York State Gov. Nelson Rockefeller to former presidents Gerald Ford and George W. Bush to former New York City Mayors Rudolph Giuliani and Michael Bloomberg.
+After school, he became a lawyer and a political aide who worked with everyone from former Gov. Nelson Rockefeller to former Presidents Gerald Ford and George W. Bush to former Mayors Rudolph Giuliani and Michael Bloomberg.
 Parsons is also a former chairman and CEO at Dime Bancorp, Time Warner and Citigroup.
-He's also served as a economic adviser to President Barack Obama.
+He’s also served as a economic adviser to President Barack Obama.

 Currently, Parsons is the senior adviser at Providence Equity Partners and served as a board member for the Commission on Presidential Debates.